 A lot of times the way you deal with those crisis situations will impact how you ultimately come out of it, but that's a topic for another day.

 Chris: How do you create high commitment customers?
 Is it simply just creating a great product?
 How do you do it?

 Vikas: Creating a great product is the least of it.
 We've done a bunch of research.
 In B2B companies, only 17% of the value that customers see in a brand comes out from product and service quality.
 What creates value for the customer is everything else around it.

 People have this misnomer that those who buy Apple do it because of their great products.
 But if you objectively look at it, all the other phones are not so terribly bad.
-What Apple has, that most of the other brands don’t, is an amazing buying experience, service experience and online content in terms of simplicity and connectivity.
+What Apple has, that most of the other brands don’t, is an amazing buying experience, service experience

 If you're going to create high brand commitment, you've got to focus on the customer's experience.
 That experience has to be consistent, and it's got to tap into the promise the brand made.
 So, if Toyota's promise is low expenditure and high product quality, meaning low repair, they have to keep delivering that day in and day out.
 A brand really has to identify the one or two things that they deliver really well, and consistently deliver on it so the customer starts to see the relationship between himself or herself and the brand.
 That's how you create commitment.

 Chris: I think the keyword there is consistency, right?
 Brands can sometimes get caught up trying to be everything to everyone.
 But if you want to create this brand insulation and create these high commitment customers, it seems like what you should do is narrow your promise and hammer that home.
 Deliver on that.
 Would you say that's accurate?

 Vikas: Absolutely.
 We just finished this study on the concept of ordinary and extraordinary experiences.
 A lot of times there's this misnomer running around that if you want to have a high level of brand commitment, you've got to somehow create extraordinary experiences all the time.